thorlorick/react_grade_insight/pastings.md

 # EMAIL SOON
 As soon as report cards are done, I'm going to email the link to the staff and ask anyone who wants to try it, to try it.
 I have no clue if they will, and as of right now, I have very few students that actually use it.
 But, that's probably because it's so messy, without any realy grades to speak of.
 It doesn't help without more info

+# I think that's it
+I switched over cards for teachers and students.
+I left the parents one as a table just to not mess with it too much.
+Now I have to release it for beta testing....so scary!!!!